igiona/slnlauncher/README.md

 *...from developers for developers...*

-The SlnLauncher is a tool that allows to dyncamically and automatically create VisualStudio solution files (.sln).
+The SlnLauncher is a tool that allows to dynamically and automatically create VisualStudio solution files (.sln).

 As input, it takes a SlnX file that contains all the required information.

-The SlnLauncher takes care of finding the C# projects, downloading the NuGet packages of your projects while ensuring package versions consistency and automatically formatting .csproj for a seamless integration.
+The SlnLauncher takes care of finding the C# projects, downloading and referencing the NuGet packages of your projects while ensuring package versions consistency and automatically formatting .csproj for a seamless integration.

 The SlnLauncher allows developers to forget once for all issues related to VisualStudio like: